 Broadway Corridor (across lower portion) in South Portland, Maine

 March 18, 2019 – South Portland, Maine recently installed the EMTRAC system to provide Transit Signal Priority (TSP) for their South Portland Bus Service.
-As a part of the TSP implementation project, city personnel worked with their consulting traffic-engineering firm, Sebago Technics, Inc., to conduct a study determine the general benefits of TSP in South Portland and to compare GPS-based TSP with optical-based TSP to determine if one technology outperformed the other.
+As a part of the TSP implementation project, city personnel worked with their consulting traffic-engineering firm, Sebago Technics, Inc., to conduct a study to determine the general benefits of TSP in South Portland and to compare RF/GPS-based TSP with optical-based TSP to determine if one technology outperformed the other.

 While there are many studies regarding the benefits of TSP in larger metropolitan areas with dense networks of routes, there is very little published data on the use of TSP in less-dense systems similar to South Portland.
 The South Portland bus service currently has three long routes, which serve major destinations across the city and provide linkage to Portland and Scarborough.